How to stop your puppy from biting your hands and feet – fast!

 How long will it take to stop my puppy from biting me?

-If you are consistent, the behavior should stop for the most part in a day or two.
+If you are firm and consistent, the behavior should stop for the most part in a day or two.
 Your puppy may try the behavior again occasionally, that is just dogs, but each time correct him/her with the squeeze and strong command.

 When nothing seems to work